Skip to content

 views 0 Last updated

 The Storage block is the kit’s blob-storage abstraction.
-One interface (IStorageService), two implementations — LocalStorageService (filesystem) and S3StorageService (AWS S3 + MinIO compatible) — with presigned URL support, tenant-isolated paths, and an optional QuotaMeteredStorageService decorator that records usage against the Quota block.
+One interface (IStorageService), two implementations — LocalStorageService (filesystem) and S3StorageService (AWS S3 + MinIO compatible) — with presigned URL support and an optional QuotaMeteredStorageService decorator that meters per-tenant usage against the Quota block.

 What it ships